square/certigo/README.md

 ### Develop

 We use [glide][1] for managing vendored dependencies.
+If you would like to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file for extra information.

 [1]: https://glide.sh

 ### Usage

-Certigo can read certificates/keystores in various formats and dump them to stdout.

-Certigo will display information in a human-readable way, and print warnings for common mistakes (such as small key sizes or weak signatures/hash functions).
-Certigo can also convert any input to a series of PEM blocks, which is useful if you want to e.g. dump the contents of unusual container formats into something more useful.
+Certigo has commands to dump certificates and keystores from a file, to connect and fetch certificates from a remote server, and to verify the validity of certificates in a file.
+All commands can produce JSON output with the `--json` flag which can be used for scripting.
+See below for a full list of options.

 ```
 usage: certigo [<flags>] <command> [<args> ...]